schell/mod/README.md

 <script src="mod.js" type="text/javascript" charset="utf-8"></script>
 ```

-and then set up your main module:
+and then set up your main module, which will be the entry point (or root) of your project:

 ```html
 <script type="text/javascript" charset="utf-8">